Provo, Utah: Primary and secondary education

 Almost all of Provo is within the Provo School District.
 The school board has seven members, each representing a different district of the city.
 There are thirteen elementary schools, two middle schools, and three high schools.
 Provo High School was the first school in Utah County to be an IB World school.
 The school has a record of 4A state basketball championships, more state champions than any other school in the state.
 Timpview High School has a record of 4A state football championships.

 A small section of the city lies within Alpine School District.

+Infrastructure

 Transportation

 Interstate 15 runs through western Provo, connecting it with the rest of the Wasatch Front and much of Utah.
 US-89 runs northwest to southeast through the city as State Street, while US-189 connects US-89 with I-15, BYU, and Orem to the north.
 At the north edge of the city, US-189 heads northeast into Provo Canyon, where it connects with Heber.